syllebra/plateau/README.md

 - [ ] Deck deletion on emptying ?
 - [ ] Deck creation on cards gathering ?
 - [ ] Draw Top or down cards

+# Bugs

+- [ ] Error when dragging if ray does not intersect ground